 Winning the Battle of Hafrsfjord resulted in King Harald I of Norway's declaration to become the sole ruler of Norway.
-This battle may well have been the largest in Norway up to that time and for a good while after.
+This battle may have been the largest in Norway up to that time and for a good while afterward.

-The King's sons, Eric Bloodaxe and Haakon the Good, succeeded Harald to become kings after his death.
+The King's sons, Eric Bloodaxe and Haakon the Good, succeeded Harald in becoming kings after his death.

-When we look at the three swords in rock, we should not forget that they also represent peace, unity and freedom.
+When we look at the three swords in the rock, we should not forget that they represent peace, unity, and freedom.

 Written by – A. Sutherland - AncientPages.com Senior Staff Writer